Trekking Mount Mgoun in Winter

 - A winter ascent of the highest peak in Morocco`s Central Atlas

-- The hospitality of the Berber people of `Happy Valley`
+- The hospitality and remoteness of the Berber`s `Happy Valley`

 The Atlas range of mountains is the largest in all Africa, extending through Morocco for some 500 kilometres north-east to south-west and characterised by steep sided valleys, rocky peaks, and the picturesque terracotta-coloured villages of the Berber people.
 From November to April, the snow-covered peaks of the Atlas provide a fantastic range of options for the winter hillwalker.
 The winter ascent of Mgoun takes us away from the crowded area around Toubkal to an unspoilt and less visited region of the Central Atlas.
 Starting in the warm climes and irrigated farmland of the Bougmez, known as ‘The Happy Valley', we will experience the friendliness and hospitality of the Berber people before heading up above the snow line, crossing the Tizi n' Oughri (3400m) to the Tarkeddit Refuge.
 From here, we make the challenging ascent of Mgoun (4068m), Morocco's third highest summit, but the second highest summit outside of the Toubkal massif.
 The summit offers a fabulous 360 degree panorama including range upon range of Atlas peaks and the endless desert expanse to the south.
 We return to the Bougmez Valley for a night and then this superb trip concludes with a drive back to Marrakech, visiting the spectacular waterfalls at Ouzoud.
 Although this trekking holiday involves negotiating easy-angled snow slopes there is no technical climbing involved and while an ice-axe and crampons will be used, previous experience of winter mountaineering is not required but is recommended.
 Fully guided this is a short, challenging and very special winter walking break.